borti4938/n64adv_pcb/README.md

 - I recommend using the 75ohm compatible csync output.
   - Run a straight wire through your cable for sync if you have an earlier model (boards without J33).
   - If you have a modding board with J33, you can select with J33 whether you have a series resistor in you cable (J33 open) or if you have a straightly wired sync connection (J33 closed).
-- If you use TTL sync output, you have to add an additional resistor in series in every case if you want to use the cable on a non-TTL setup (270ohm to 1.1kohm) to attenuate the signal for 75ohm terminationed sinks.
+- If you use TTL sync output, you have to add an additional resistor in series in every case if you want to use the cable on a non-TTL setup (270ohm to 1.1kohm) to attenuate the signal for sinks with 75ohm.

 #### RGB cables: